AdobeDocs/analytics.en/help/analyze/analysis-workspace/attribution-iq/attribution-faq.md

  </thead>
  <tbody>
   <tr>
-   <td colname="col1"> <p><b>Q: Why is the “None” line item sometimes getting more credit than I expected when I use the new attribution models?</b> </p> </td>
+   <td colname="col1"> <p><b>Q: Why is the "None" line item sometimes getting more credit than I expected when I use the new attribution models?</b> </p> </td>
-   <td colname="col2"> <p>A: This is likely due to the reporting window you’ve selected as described <a href="/help/analyze/analysis-workspace/attribution-iq/attribution.md#section_BC71DA030E45487AA3C3F6ED247A3C4A"  > here </a>.
-This most often occurs when your reporting window starts on the first day of the month and you’re using a Visitor (Reporting Window) lookback.
-To capture additional attribution lookback (and reduce the “None” line item), try including a longer time range in your reporting window. </p> </td>
+   <td colname="col2"> <p>A: This is likely due to the reporting window you've selected as described <a href="/help/analyze/analysis-workspace/attribution-iq/attribution.md#section_BC71DA030E45487AA3C3F6ED247A3C4A"  > here </a>.
+This most often occurs when your reporting window starts on the first day of the month and you're using a Visitor (Reporting Window) lookback.
+To capture additional attribution lookback (and reduce the "None" line item), try including a longer time range in your reporting window. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p><b>Q: I sometimes see dates outside of my reporting window show up in my report when using attribution models.
 Why?</b> </p> </td>